Tutorial: PlatformIO in VSCode

 WIN OS: In command prompt

-# change directory to the folder where is located downloaded "get-platformio.py"
+# change directory to the folder where you downloaded "get-platformio.py"

 cd C:/path-to-dir/where/get-platformio.py/is-located